 In the context of Nepal, Joshi (2015) examines the impact of dividends on the stock price.
 The study had employed current market stock price taken as a dependent variable and four other variables namely Dividend per Share (DPS), Retained Earnings per Share (REPS), Lagged Price Earnings Ratio (P/E ratio) and Lagged Market Price per Share (MPS) as the explanatory variables.
 Three models were developed where the first model employed the only dividend and retained earning while the second and third models factored in lagged market prices and lagged price earnings ratio respectively.
 The panel data obtained from the population of 210 companies listed from 2005 to 2010 were divided into two groups of the banking sector (117) and non-banking sector (46).
-The regression results from each of the three models showed that the coefficient of dividends is higher than the coefficient of other variables in all sectors.
+The regression results from each of other variables in all sectors.
 This shows that the impact of dividends is more pronounced than that of retained earnings.